 FAQs

-Aloe Vera is one of those plants that is considered to be both healthy and beneficial.
-Many people use aloe vera for treating minor wounds, burns, cuts, and sunburns.
-This plant can even be used as an alternative medicine for skin ailments.
-However, there are also negative side effects from the plant’s use, especially when it comes to the smell.
-The odor can cause some people to feel sick or experience a headache, nausea, and sometimes even vomiting.
+Not always.
+If aloe smells like onion - that is how it's supposed to smell.
+However, the odor can cause some people to feel sick or experience a headache, nausea, and sometimes even vomiting.
 While most aloe vera is mild in its smell, some varieties of aloe vera, such as the Mexican variety, can have a very strong, nauseating scent.
 The good news is that there are ways to help eliminate the smell in aloe vera.